ECiccotelli/Snomed-Finder/README.md

 My program takes a concept ID and outputs the parents, children and relationship groups that the given medical term has.

 # How does it work?
 The program uses text files containing the data from the Snomed CT database.
-In the config.json file you can put the paths to the data from the three snomed CT files: Concepts, Descriptions and Relationships.
+In the Main.java file you can put the paths to the data from the three snomed CT files: Concepts, Descriptions and Relationships.

 # What I learned
 * How to properly design and implement object oriented techniques to handle and analyze large sets of data.